Complaint and Arrest in a New Jersey Criminal Case

-During the first appearance, the presiding judge will inform the defendant of the charges against him or her, as well as the potential penalties associated with a conviction.
-In addition, the judge will enter a plea of “guilty” or “not guilty” on behalf of the defendant.
-In the majority of cases, the judge will enter plea of “not guilty” and schedule the next date upon which the case will be heard.
-If the defendant has been charged with an indictable offense, also known as a felony, the case will be transferred to the County Prosecutor’s office to be reviewed.
+During the first appearance, the presiding judge will inform you of the charges against you, as well as the potential penalties associated with a conviction.
+In addition, you must enter a plea of “guilty” or “not guilty.”
+In the majority of cases, defendants plead “not guilty,” then the judge enters the plea and schedules the next court date upon which the case will be heard.
+If you have been charged with an indictable crime (fourth, third, second, or first degree), the case will be transferred to the County Prosecutor’s office to be reviewed.

 After examining all of the evidence, members of the prosecutor’s office will determine whether the case should be adjudicated in the Superior Court, which requires the filing of an indictment, or if it should be remanded to be heard in the municipal court.
 If the case is remanded, the charge is then downgraded to a disorderly persons offense, which is considered a less serious crime according to the New Jersey Criminal Code.
-The degree of the charges ultimately determined by the prosecutor’s office significantly impacts the penalties associated with a conviction for the offense.
+If the Prosecutor’s Office decides to proceed, you will have an opportunity to meet with them and consider their initial plea offer at a Pre-indictment Conference.
+Ultimately, the degree of the charges and the stance of the prosecutor’s office significantly impacts the penalties associated with a conviction for the offense.

 Contact a New Jersey Criminal Complaint Defense Lawyer for Immediate Assistance